 Female permanent sterilization is the most common form of contraception in the United States and is used by nearly half of all married couples.
 Laparoscopic sterilization is performed under general anesthesia as an outpatient procedure.
 It allows for inspection of the abdomen and pelvis and can be useful in patients presenting with concurrent pelvic pain.
 It is immediately effective and patients can return quickly to normal activity.

-Before undergoing laparoscopic sterilization, the patient should be counseled about its permanent nature and the risk of regret, and the limitations of tubal reversal - in particular when performed on patients under 30 years of age.
+Before undergoing laparoscopic sterilization, the patient should be counseled about its permanent nature and the risk of regret, and the limitations of tubal reversal - in particular when performed in patients under 30 years of age.
 Surgical complications occur in 0.9-1.6 per 100 cases and include bowel or bladder injury from electrocautery, unintended conversion to laparotomy, and blood transfusion.
 Deaths from laparoscopic sterilization are rare and are most frequently related to risks of general anesthesia from hypoventilation or cardiopulmonary arrest.
-Although 5-year cumulative failure rate from laparoscopic sterilization is less than 1%, one third of post procedure pregnancies are ectopic in location.
+Although the 5-year cumulative failure rate from laparoscopic sterilization is less than 1%, one third of post-procedure pregnancies are ectopic in location.
 Long term, patients may experience changes in menstrual pattern attributable to advancing age and or discontinuation of hormonal contraception.
 Tubal ligation does not change menstrual pattern.

-Alternatives to laparoscopic sterilization include all forms of contraception, especially male sterilization and long acting reversible contraception (LARC) methods.
+Alternatives to laparoscopic sterilization include all forms of contraception, especially male sterilization and long acting reversible contraception (LARC).
 Vasectomy is safer, more effective, and less expensive than female sterilization.
-LARC methods are at least as effective as female permanent sterilization and in some cases more effective.
+LARC is at least as effective as female permanent sterilization and in some cases more effective.
 An adequately counseled patient should never be denied a sterilization procedure solely based on age or parity.
 Once fully counseled, patients can be offered laparoscopic sterilization separate from a pregnancy (interval sterilization) or concomitantly with a first trimester or a second trimester abortion.
 For interval sterilization, it is important that the patient is on a reliable form of contraception leading up to the procedure or that the procedure is performed during the follicular phase of the menstrual cycle.
-Otherwise, the patient may have a luteal phase pregnancy.
+Otherwise, the patient may be at risk for a a luteal phase pregnancy.